IRNAS/irnas-guidelines-docs/docs/github_projects_guidelines.md

 - in development, with debug logs turned on and
 - in RF compliance tests, where the device behaves completely differently for testing purposes.

-In that scenario, production artefact would have no misc qualifier, development the artefact could have `log` qualifier and RF compliance artefact would have `rf` qualifier.
+In that scenario, production artifact would have no misc qualifier, development the artifact could have `log` qualifier and RF compliance artifact would have `rf` qualifier.

 A project that uses misc qualifiers should have its meaning and usage documented in a visible place, such as the project's README.